lilactown/pyramid/README.md

 It does not provide arbitrary logic like SQL or Datalog.

 **Entity map**: a Clojure map which contains information that uniquely identifies the domain entity it is about.
-E.g. `{:person/id 1234 :person/name "Bill" :person/age 67}`.
+E.g. `{:person/id 1234 :person/name "Bill" :person/age 67}` could be uniquely identified by it's `:person/id` key.
+By default, any map which contains a key which `(= "id" (name key))` is true, is an entity map and can be normalized using `pyramid.core/db`.

 **Lookup ref**: a 2-element Clojure vector that has a keyword and a value which together act as a pointer to a domain entity.
 E.g. `[:person/id 1234]`.
+`pyramid.core/pull` will attempt to look them up in the db value if they appear in the result at a location where the query expects to do a join.

 ## Usage